thanigai-cs/Policies/AWS/config/custom/README.md

 		• high
 		• medium
 		• low
 	3. classification - Classification of the Config Rule in CoreStack terms.
-Must one be one of the allowed values (case-sensitive) mentioned in the table below
+Must one be one of the allowed values (case-sensitive) mentioned below
 	4. sub_classifciation - Sub classification of the Config Rule in CoreStack terms.
-Must one be one of the allowed values (case-sensitive) mentioned in the table below
+Must one be one of the allowed values (case-sensitive) mentioned below
 	5. resource_type - Name of the impacting resource type.
 It is typically the resource type name in AWS.

 Service-provider::service-name::data-type-name is the format of resource types in AWS.
 CoreStack needs only the data-type-name to be mentioned as resource_type in the csmetadata.json